illumiphi/port-of-alsea.illumiphi.com/pages/04.calendar/2020-01-16-board-of-commissioners/01.agenda/agenda.md

 Port of Alsea Regular Commission Meeting
 January 16, 2:00 PM, at 365 Port Street, Waldport, OR  97394

-    I. CALL TO ORDER
+# CALL TO ORDER

-    II.
-Election of Officers
+# Election of Officers

-    III.
-CONSENT CALENDAR
+# CONSENT CALENDAR

-    A.   	 November 21, 2019 Regular Meeting and December 13 Special Meeting Minutes
+## November 21, 2019 Regular Meeting and December 13 Special Meeting Minutes

-    B.    	November and December Financials
+## November and December Financials

-    IV.
-MANAGER’S REPORT

-    V. PUBLIC COMMENT
+# PUBLIC COMMENT

-    VI.
-OLD BUSINESS
+# OLD BUSINESS

-    A.   	Personnel Manual
+## Personnel Manual

-    VII.
-NEW BUSINESS
+# NEW BUSINESS

-    A.  	Property Insurance
+## Property Insurance

-    B.  	Audit Recommendations
+## Audit Recommendations

-    C.       New Bank Account for Bond Funds
+## New Bank Account for Bond Funds

-    D.   	Adoption of Resolution for New Bank Account
+## Adoption of Resolution for New Bank Account

-    E.   	Friends of the Port
+## Friends of the Port

-    F.  	Eckman Lake
+## Eckman Lake

-    VIII.
-COMMISSIONERS’ COMMENTS
+# COMMISSIONERS’ COMMENTS

-    IX.
-ADJOURNMENT
+# ADJOURNMENT